What is social listening and why is it important for marketing?

 Cue social listening.
 A hot topic for many strategists, this week we’re exploring what it is, why social listening is important and how you can integrate it into your marketing strategy.

 What is it?

 Social listening is an important skill for any social media-savvy marketer.
-Put simply, social listening is about learning to draw key insights, real-time feedback and social metrics from the conversation that surrounds your brand in the social media sphere, and then using this to inform and improve your marketing strategy.
+Put simply, it is about learning to draw key insights, real-time feedback and social metrics from the conversation that surrounds your brand in the social media sphere.
+You can then use this data to inform and improve your marketing strategy.

-Based on the notion that ‘most people do not listen with the intent to understand; they listen this with the intent to reply’, social listening is about moving beyond simply putting more and more content out into the online world.
+It’s based on the notion that ‘most people do not listen with the intent to understand; they listen this with the intent to reply’.
+Social listening is about moving beyond simply putting more and more content out into the online world.

-A recent whitepaper by CRM organisation Salesforce (in conjunction with Marketing Week) has argued that although it is easy to see social listening as a job for the customer service or relations team, ‘what goes on across social channels can bring greater benefits to the company as a whole when you don’t limit it to one department.’
+A recent whitepaper by CRM organisation Salesforce has argued that although it is easy to see social listening as a job for the customer service or relations team.
+Rather, ‘what goes on across social channels can bring greater benefits to the company as a whole when you don’t limit it to one department.’

 It argues that for content marketers ‘listening for interaction and engagement can confirm your messaging is on track — and helps assess your brand’s impact.’
 In data terms, the ‘number of interactions and engagements are more relevant than number of followers’, and can be used to inform decision making at every level of an organisation.

 For Sprout Social, social listening is important because marketers must go beyond simply watching the mentions tally up.
 More must be done than simply replying to followers.
 According to Sprout, ‘a whopping 30% of Tweets mentioning your company don’t include your Twitter handle’.
 They know you must go ‘beyond your notifications and find people who aren’t tagging you in their updates and discussions.’